Mauritius v United Kingdom

-Mauritius v.
-United Kingdom was an arbitration case concerning the status of the Chagos Archipelago and the attempts of the United Kingdom government to create a Marine Protected Area in British Indian Ocean Territory.
+Mauritius v United Kingdom was an arbitration case concerning the status of the Chagos Archipelago and the attempts of the United Kingdom government to create a Marine Protected Area in British Indian Ocean Territory.
 The dispute was arbitrated by a arbitral tribunal constituted under Annex VII of the 1982 United Nations Convention on Law of the Sea.
-The Permanent Court of Arbitration was asked on the 31st of March 2011 to function as registry in the proceedings.
+The Permanent Court of Arbitration was asked on 31 March 2011 to function as registry in the proceedings.

 Disputes over arbiters

-In 2011 the government of Mauritius challenged Sir Christopher Greenwood's role in the arbitration proceedings on the grounds that his role as a UK Foreign and Commonwealth legal adviser could bias him in favour of the United Kingdom's claims to the Chagos Islands.
+In 2011, the government of Mauritius challenged Sir Christopher Greenwood's role in the arbitration proceedings on the grounds that his role as a UK Foreign and Commonwealth legal adviser could bias him in favour of the United Kingdom's claims to the Chagos Islands.
 However, this was rejected by the tribunal on the basis that this "neither constituted nor continued an already existing relationship."

 Dispute over jurisdiction

-On the 15 January 2013 the tribunal released procedural order no. 2.
+On the 15 January 2013, the tribunal released procedural order no. 2.
 In this order the tribunal rejected a British request that the tribunal should deal with British jurisdictional challenges in a preliminary phase.